Vyral/justin-udy/_posts/2025-07-26-how-to-maximize-your-property-value-before-listing.md

 Statistics show that over 60% of buyers are willing to pay more for a move-in ready home.
 This means fresh paint, updated finishes, neutral décor, and a well-maintained appearance throughout.
 Stage the home with furniture that highlights the best features, and store away anything that distracts from the layout or makes the space feel smaller.

 Selling a home is about more than putting it on the market.
-It's about creating a space that feels right, looks great, and shows buyers exactly why it’s worth their attention.
+It’s about creating a space that feels right, looks great, and shows buyers exactly why it’s worth their attention.
 If you’re unsure where to begin or want help getting your home market-ready, I’m here to help.
 You can call me at **<u>801-285-0521</u>** or send me an email at [**Justin@JustinUdy.com**](mailto:Justin@JustinUdy.com).
 I look forward to hearing from you!